Welcome to CTX Commencement Services

 Commencement Service Fast Facts

-- The service generally runs between 1.5 hours to 2 hours.
+- The service generally lasts between 1.5 to 2 hours.

 - Tickets are not required to attend the commencement service.